Fuji Television sexual harassment scandal: First (un)reported incident

 We were not aware of the existence of the meeting, and there is no evidence that the employee was absent without notice on the day of the meeting.

 We have also informed the publisher to that effect.
 We will refrain from commenting on other matters related to privacy.

 We remain sincere in our relationships with performers and stakeholders and will continue to strengthen compliance efforts.

 Regarding this matter, there have been speculative articles and social media posts concerning our employees and related parties.

 We cannot tolerate any content that may lead to defamation or slander, and we ask that you refrain from sharing such content.

 Although Fuji TV denied the involvement of the executive mentioned in reports, a follow-up article alleged that the same executive had entertained a company announcer at a dinner party attended by Nakai.

 At this point, coverage in Japan remained limited to tabloid outlets.
 French media, including Le Parisien and Le Figaro, were among the first international outlets to report on the incident.

 Following the growing controversy, several broadcasters suspended or withdrew programs featuring Nakai.
 On January 8, 2025, Fuji TV announced the temporary suspension of his co-hosted program Dareka to Nakai, originally scheduled to air on January 12.

 The show, formerly titled Matsumo to Nakai and co-hosted by Nakai and Hitoshi Matsumoto, had already been slated to end in March 2025, partly due to Matsumoto's own sexual assault allegations.
 It was rebranded as Someone and Nakai, introducing new co-hosts such as Arashi's Kazunari Ninomiya and Tsuyoshi Muro.
 Although Junichi Okada had been scheduled to appear as a guest co-host on January 12, the broadcast was canceled.
 The program was officially terminated on January 22, 2025.

-Other claims regarding Fuji TV employees
+Other claims

 Several individuals have accused Fuji TV employees of sexual harassment.